vuiseng9/fp4-training/readme.md

 Setup: Use the prebuilt Docker image on a B200 GPU.
 Other Blackwell cards (e.g., RTX 50-series and PRO 6000) are not supported, we use for comparison are not enabled on them yet.
 ```
-docker run ... <to be added soon>
+docker run -it --gpus all vuiseng9/fp4-training
 ```
 If you'd like to customize, refer `docker/Dockerfile`.
-Note: building Transformer Engine from source is non-trivial, if you do, start from an NVIDIA Docker image.
+Note: building Transformer Engine from source is non-trivial, if you do, start from an Nvidia Docker image.
 However, if you only want to build and run our implementation, native PyTorch + CUDA Toolkit is sufficient (no TE required).

 **What to run?**
 We provide two scripts that demonstrate quantized training via different `Linear` implementations: